Both assignments are mandatory. The first is on parsing, and the second on classes, objects, and inheritance.

 There is a distinction between a static type and a dynamic type.
 The static type of a variable is the type used in its declaration.
 The dynamic type of a variable is the type used in the "new" expression.

 This expression creates an object of static and dynamic type identifier. identifier must be declared by a class declaration.
 If there is no heap space for a new object, a runtime error occurs.
+The object must be deleted by a delete-statement.

 |"delete" expression ";"|